USGS-CMG/stglib/doc/config.rst

 - ``orientation``: can be ``UP`` or ``DOWN`` use this to identify orientation of profiler
 - ``chunks``: list of key, value pairs for user specified chunking of data (e.g. ['time', 256000, 'bindist', 64])
-- ``wave_interval``: interval in seconds for calculating wave bursts from continuous data
+- ``wave_interval``: interval in seconds for creating wave bursts from CONTINUOUS data
+- ``wave_duration``: duration in seconds for calculating wave statistics in each wave bursts, starting with first sample (optional: default = use all samples in the wave burst)
 - ``wave_start_time``: start datetime for first wave burst (e.g. "2021-03-10 16:00:00")
+- ``average_interval``: interval in seconds for calculating mean values from CONTINUOUS sample mode data (default = if sample mode is CONTINUOUS, no average file will be created from data set)
+- ``average_duration``: duration in seconds for calculating mean values, starting with first sample in each average interval or burst (default =  use all samples in the average interval or burst)
 - ``wp_min``, ``wp_max``: min/max allowable wave period, in seconds
 - ``wh_min``, ``wh_max``: min/max allowable wave height, in meters
 - ``wp_ratio``: maximum allowable ratio between peak period (``wp_peak``) and mean period (``wp_4060``).
-- ``diwasp``: processing type for pyDIWASP wave processing; options available are: 'suv' and 'puv' for directional waves and 'pres' and 'elev' for non-directional waves
+- ``diwasp``: processing type for pyDIWASP wave processing; (options: 'suv', 'puv', or 'optimized' for directional waves, 'pres', 'elev', or 'optimized-nd' for non-directional waves)
 - ``puv``: if 'true' and ``nc2waves`` processing is called directional wave processing using stglib ``puv_quick_vectorized`` method is run in addition to standard non-directional stglib wave processing
 - ``vel_filter_method``: velocity variable filter method [lowpass, highpass, and bandpass]
 - ``vel_filter_cut``: filter cutoff period in seconds for velocity variable filtering
 - ``pressure_sensor_height``: height of pressure port on instrument housing, also used for other sensors that are not profile data
 - ``water_level_var``: option for user to specify variable to use for water level (options: 'P_1ac' (default), 'brangeAST')
+- ``trim_ast``: option to enable trim/filling of brangeAST values using ast_quality variable
+- ``ast_qual_sf``: scale factor to determine minimum threshold value for the ast_quality parameter used to trim brangeAST (default = 0.85, typical values 0.8 () - 0.95)
+- ``wavedat_tolerance``: tolerance in seconds to fill gaps in wave data to be used for calculating wave statistics (default = '2 s').

 .. literalinclude:: ../examples/aqd_config.yaml
    :language: yaml